9/9

 Hand delivered to the door, not left on a step

 You have probably ordered from a flower site before that turned out to be a middleman, forwarding the job to whichever florist came up cheapest that day.
-There is none of that here, and that is the whole point.
-Kathy buys her own stock at market, builds your order in her own shop, and it goes out on her run the same day.
-We have worked that way with her for seventeen years because it holds up, and on the rare day it has not, she rings us and we ring her.
-The arrangement has not really changed since 2009.
+There is none of that here, and it is the difference the whole arrangement rests on.
+The order is placed paid, at a price agreed in advance, with a florist we have worked with for years rather than one found this morning.

 What People Send to Port Macquarie, and How to Get It Right

 You have seen what is on the bench.
 The flowers are the easy part.
 Matching them to the moment is where people get stuck, and the moments that bring people to a page like this are rarely the happy ones.
 Port marks them out loud, all the same.
 The painted rocks along the breakwall are a whole town's worth of births and deaths and anniversaries, set down by the water where everyone walks, and flowers belong to that same register.
-A fair few orders are for the nurses and aged-care staff themselves, thank-yous from families for the people who did the caring.
-The common ones tend to work like this in Port Macquarie, and our florist has learned a thing or two about getting them right.
+A fair few orders are thank-yous from families for the people who did the caring.

 Sympathy Flowers for a Funeral, or the Family Home